qiushuo222/AmazonReviewProductAnalysis/Running.md

 > \>spark-submit Category_Seasonal_Analysis.py ./testdata/Amazon_Product_Review_Parquet_Part_00000 ./testdata/

 It will create a new pie chart plot named Seasonal_Analysis_Pie_Chart in folder testdata shows the market share of each category in four seasons.
+The trained model will also be saved to ./testdata/ folder with name Category_Prediction_Model.
 Also, the training result of the model will be printed out in the terminal.

+To use the model for testing purpose, run:

+> \>spark-submit Category_Seasonal_Prediction.py ./testdata/Category_Prediction_Model ./testdata/Amazon_Product_Review_Parquet_Part_00000

+The prediction result will be shown in the terminal.

 ## 4).
 Repurchase Rate Analysis